thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * create a new release
 * implement hour and second in show stats + check why it's so high
 * add --show-starred ; show-random-5 ; show-disabled
-* add an argument to launch pdb after loading the dataframe and printing a few instructions on how to use it
 * implement a two letter shortcut code to answer importance and time at the same time?
 * implement an undo function : simple : just save the dictionnary of each pair during the last few reviews and roll them back one by one : implement a new method to do a rollback, and save each former dataframe in the litoy class
 * use type hints from the beginning and mypy